ansilh/cka/README.md

 C-b n - Next session
 C-b p - Previous session
 C-b : - Command line
-setw setw synchronize-panes on - Trun on command execution on all panes setw setw synchronize-panes off - Trun on command execution on all panes
+ setw synchronize-panes on - Trun on command execution on all panes setw synchronize-panes off - Trun on command execution on all panes
 ```

 2.Enable bash completion